lunalogapp/lunalog-privacy/README.md

 Know what personal information is collected
 Request deletion of personal information
-Opt-out of sale of personal information (we do not sell data) To exercise these rights, contact us at support@lunalog.app
+Opt-out of sale of personal information (we do not sell data) To exercise these rights, contact us at lunalogapp@gmail.com

 Contact Us
 If you have questions or concerns about this Privacy Policy or our data practices:

-Email: support@lunalog.app
+Email: lunalogapp@gmail.com

-Developer: Bradley Dobbs
+Developers: Brad Dobbs and Louisa Weidl

 We will respond to privacy inquiries within 30 days.